Margaret Barker: Temple Theology

-Margaret Barker works from all the available sources (the Hebrew Bible, the Septuagint, the Dead Sea scrolls, the New Testament, the Jewish and Christian Apocrypha and Pseudepigrapha, Gnostic texts, and other early writings and artwork).
+Margaret Barker works from all the available sources (the Hebrew Bible, the Septuagint, the Dead Sea Scrolls, the New Testament, the Jewish and Christian Apocrypha and Pseudepigrapha, Gnostic texts, and other early writings and artwork).
 According to her, Sola Scriptura – the doctrine that the Bible is the supreme authority in all matters of doctrine and practice – has hindered rather than helped the understanding of Christianity.

 Reception

-Margaret Barker's work has been received positively within the Mormon tradition.
+Margaret Barker's work has been received positively within the Latter-day Saint tradition.
 However, it has been regarded as fanciful and unpersuasive to some New Testament scholars.

 Specifically, some scholars believe Barker engages in parallelomania.
 Barker's later work has been critiqued for primarily citing her own work, and failing to substantially engage with the broader scholarly literature covering the topics on which she writes.
 However the same critic also points to original elements of her work which deserve further study and appreciation.
 Writes Peter Schäfer of Princeton: "For a Judaism scholar [Schäfer] focused on religious history, [Barker's] books are particularly hard to digest.
 They contain numerous surprising as well as brilliant insights, but all in all create a new syncretistic religion that avoids any and all chronological, geographic, and literary differentiations."
 Notable supporters of Barker's work include Robert M. Price.